AsiaWi/Qwizard/README.md

 ## FEATURES
 ### Main header
-* This is shown the same on every page for consistent design, it does change however to a personalised, welcome message as soon as user enters a username.
-Once user clicks 'start' located under the welcome message, the user is taken to a quiz and the header from that moment includes a link which user can use if they want to be taken back to home page/ instructions page.
+* This is shown the same on every page for consistent design, once quiz starts,mthe header includes a link which user can use if they want to be taken back to home page/ instructions page.
-* When hovered over, the header will change the colour.
+* When hovered over, the header will change the colour, so that the user is aware of the link.
 Simple, not busy design, allows the user to easily navigate back to the beggining.
 ![main_header](assets/docs/main_header.png)
 ### Home page
 * The home page includes two features below the header.